[Exclusive] Abramovich distances himself from Putin in EU appeal

 Daldewolf attached a second letter, addressed "to whom it may concern" and signed by David Arkhamia, a Ukrainian MP and chief peace negotiator, on 27 May, which also said Abramovich was "actively participating in the peace negotiations between Russia and Ukraine" and that "thanks to [his] efforts" over "400,000 civilians have been evacuated".

-And Abramovich's lawyers portrayed him as a victim of attacks by people with openly antisemitic beliefs, such as former Russian KGB general Alexander Korzhakov, who had called Abramovich a regime "cashier".
+And Abramovich's lawyers portrayed him as a victim of attacks by people with openly antisemitic beliefs, such as former Russian general Alexander Korzhakov, who had called Abramovich a regime "cashier".

 They spoke of "the role played by antisemitism in the gratuitous and defamatory accusations made against him," which "still today are being repeated and are also present in the evidence provided by the [EU] council".